-Before launching my blog, I had no idea what to even begin to research.
-I started with opening and closing Google, searching “blog” and then immediately closing the page because I was so overwhelmed.
+Before launching my blog, I had no freaking idea what to even begin to research.
+I opened and closed Google, searching “blog” and then immediately closed out of the the page because SO MANY ARTICLES PROMISED GOOD THINGS.
 Then, I surged Pinterest and typed in words like “how to start a blog” or “beginner blogging tips” and (after the dread of an abundance of information subsided) I began reading for hours and hours about SEO and social media traffic tips.
 Sound familiar?
 Yeah, it’s a little intense.

 SO, from one possibly more advanced beginner to another, here is what you need to know before you launch your blog.
 A spillage of knowledge for your first steps.